drone/drone-plugin-index/content/vallard/drone-kube/index.md

 ```

 {{% alert %}}
-It is assumed the deployment is already created as it simply runs an update.
-No error checking is there to see if it exists yet, so make sure it already exists.
+Please ensure the deployment is already created.
+This plugin will not automatically create the deployment and will error if it does not exist.
 {{% /alert %}}

-The advantages of this plugin is that the ```deployment.yaml``` file can be a template file.
-We are able to substitute values like ```{{ build.number }}``` inside the file so you can update docker image names.
+The advantages of this plugin is that the `deployment.yaml` file can be a template file.
+We are able to substitute values like `{{ build.number }}` inside the file so you can update docker image names.

 Basic example: